ratepay/postman-collections/README.md

 ## Getting Started

-### 1. Import the Collection
+### 1. Import the Collections
 Import the `Ratepay Payment API 2.0 (Integration).postman_collection.json` and/or `Ratepay Payment API 1.8 (Integration).postman_collection.json` into Postman.

 ### 2. Test Data & Credentials

-This collection comes with generally available public credentials & is ready-to-use.
+The collections comes with generally available public credentials & is ready-to-use.

 All other variables (tokens, IDs) are set automatically by test scripts.